robinmattern/FRDocs_dev01-robin/Setup/fr0101_Setup-Developer-Workstation.md

 ----
 ### 10. From VSCode push and pull with GitHub 0:10
 ----
 #### 1. From VSCode..
-Click the Control Source charm on the activity bar.
-It indicates that 2 files that have been changed.
+Click the Control Source icon with the number of changes.
+In this case there are 2 files that have been changed.

 ![Github-push](./images/fr0101-10_Github-push.png "Github-push")